Canadians mourn death of hockey legend Gordie Howe

 The outpouring began almost immediately after news broke that Howe died at the age of 88.
 The cause of death was not announced, though his health had declined after he suffered two strokes in October 2014.

 In Saskatoon, where Howe grew up, city hall flags were lowered to half-staff.
-National television stations interrupted programing to show tributes and highlights from Howe's 33-season career which spanned over five decades.
+National television stations interrupted programming to show tributes and highlights from Howe's 33-season career which spanned over five decades.

 Prime Minister Justin Trudeau said Canadians identified with Howe because he embodied "both our national sport and our national identity on an international stage through a national pastime."